 Eastern Shore Travel Guide

-The farmlands invite exploration by bicycle along miles of quiet back roads, or explore the inlets and rivers by boat, stopping along the way to sample the fish, oysters and crabs found here throughout the year.
+The farmlands invite exploration by bicycle along miles of quiet back roads.
+Visitors can also explore the inlets and rivers by boat, stopping along the way to sample the fish, oysters, and crabs found here throughout the year.

 Become our Eastern Shore Travel Expert

 We are looking for contributors for our Eastern Shore travel guide.
 If you are a local, a regular traveller to Eastern Shore or a travel professional with time to contribute and answer occasional forum questions, please contact us.